bosung/bosung.github.io/index.md

 I'm a first-year PhD student in Computer Science and Engineering at UC San Diego working with Professor Ndapa Nakashole.

-My research centers on natural language processing, especially I’m focusing on weakly supervised learning and its interpretability, and joint learning methods for multi-label classification with autoregressive models.
-I’m also interested in knowledge graph representations and the use of graph-structural data for various NLP applications.
+My research centers on natural language processing, especially I’m focusing on weakly supervised learning and its interpretability, and joint learning methods for entity retrieval using autoregressive generation models.
+I’m also interested in knowledge graph representations and the use of graph-structured data for various NLP applications.

 Prior to UCSD, I worked as a researcher in Natural Language Processing lab at Sungkyunkwan University with Prof. Youngjoong Ko.
 I received B.S. and M.S. in Computer Science and Engineering at Sogang University.
 After my undergraduate, I worked at Coupang as a software engineer.